-The Quality Improvement Provider Resource Guide and toolkit is designed to provide health plan network Primary Care Providers (PCP) with information on quality measures and what they mean to the health plan.
+The UnitedHealthcare Quality Reference Guide is designed to provide health plan Primary Care Providers (PCP) and Behavioral Health Providers with information on quality measures and what they mean for you and to the health plan.

-The health plan requests collaboration with providers to improve the quality for our members, and your patients.
-The information provided within this guide is the most recent and up to date information that was available at print time.
-This resource guide will be up dated annually or as changes are implemented.
+The health plan requests collaboration with providers to improve the quality of care for our members and your patients.
+The information provided within this guide is an overarching view of quality as well as measure specifications and coding details.
+This resource guide will be updated annually or as changes are implemented.

-Health plans are measured based on quality and value by the National Committee for Quality Assurance (NCQA).
-Accreditation evaluates core systems and process that make up a health plan, as well as actual results the plan achieves on key evaluations of the health care system.
-Providers play a key role in helping the health plan meet their accreditation goals.
+Health plan quality is tracked and measured by the National Committee for Quality Assurance (NCQA).
+Accreditation evaluates core systems and processes that make up a health plan, as well as actual results the plan achieves on key evaluations of the health care system.
+Providers play a vital role in helping the health plan meet accreditation goals.
 This in turn allows the health plan to set improvement goals and projects each year.

 A performance measure is a set of technical specifications that define how a rate is calculated for an important quality indicator.
 HEDIS is the most widely used set of performance measures in the managed care industry.